Free Heri Heri For All is an initiative of KIP Republic to commemorate and

 Heri Heri is a one-pan dish consisting of ground fruit cassava, sweet potato, green and yellow bananas, fried salty fish (cod) and an egg.
 Today, Heri Heri is a dish that culturally connects people with ancestors and thus with history.
 In the afro diaspora, it is also a favorite and a dish that is often made during various celebrations.

-The day was traditionally ushered in with a libation by a mother to many, called Eartha Le Couvreur.
+Look back at Free Heri Heri 2021!
+We started out the day with a traditional libation by a mother to many, called Eartha Le Couvreur.
 The libation is a ritual in which a liquid is poured from a gourd in memory of a deceased, a god or a spirit.
 With the gourd and water, the ancestors and mother earth are asked for support and a good end to all the activities to be undertaken during the day.
 This ceremony also serves as a respect for those who have gone before us and especially during Keti Koti, a tribute to the enslaved people.
 Words and water are therefore important elements in the ceremony, which provide a connection between the past, present and future.

 Photography by Brandon Gravenberch